 Before collecting personal or health information for a NSW Treasury project, review, or other policy deliverables, you will need to undertake a privacy impact assessment (PIA).
-The purpose of the PIA is to assess and consider any privacy issues before a project, review, or other policy deliverables are undertaken.
-A PIA template is available to undertake a PIA at Appendix A and B.
+The purpose of a PIA is to assess and consider any privacy issues before a project, review, or other policy deliverables are undertaken.
+A PIA can be a helpful defence if something does go wrong and help prevent problems in the first place by anticipating potential risks.
+PIAs are also important tools (especially if published) to help build public trust and confidence in how NSW Treasury handles personal information.